OpenSlides/openslides-vote-service/README.md

 #### poll/config

-`options` (required): map from a string to any value.
+`options` (required): string list of the options.
 The strings can by anything.
 For example assignment-candidate-ids, encoded as strings.
-The values are not used by the server, `null` would be valid values.
-The values can be used to describe the values, if the `poll/config` get inspected by a human.
 For example, it could be the username of the assignment-candidate:
-`{"options":{"1":"Max","2":"Hubert"}}`
+`{"options":{"1","2"}}`

 `max_options_amount`: The maximal amount of options a user can vote on.
 For example, with a value of `1`, a user is only allowed to vote for one candidate.